-A study exemption does not necessarily exempt the young person from the activity test (1.1.M.160) requirements.
-The impact on activity testing is explained under each exemption topic.
+A study exemption does not necessarily exempt the young person from having to meet other requirements, such as requirements in their Job Plan, if they have one in place (1.1.M.160).
+The impact on a recipient's requirements is explained under each exemption topic.

 - are subject to review at the end of the period to determine whether the circumstances for exemption still exist, or a subsequent event warrants another exemption, AND